 The Ray-Pec High School Band and Orchestra are in Florida!
 They performed the soundtrack to "Despicable Me" on a Universal Soundstage and learned about sound design and the art of Foley.
 Directors are: Jennifer Byrne, Briana Henzel, and Dillon Jarrett.

-about 1 year ago, Raymore-Peculiar School District
+over 1 year ago, Raymore-Peculiar School District

 Ray-Pec high school band and orchestra posted in pink shirts